shansongliu/MU-LLaMA/README.md

 optional arguments:
-  -h, --help            show this help message and exit --model MODEL         Name of or path to ImageBind-LLM pretrained checkpoint --llama_type LLAMA_TYPE
+  -h, --help            show this help message and exit --model MODEL         Name of or path to the trained checkpoint --llama_type LLAMA_TYPE
                         Type of llama original weight --llama_dir LLAMA_DIR